njlyon0/lter_silica-high-latitude/README.md

   “seasonal” data are derived by averaging across sub-season temporal columns in the monthly data.

+- **`stats-prep.R`** - Accepts outputs of *either* `...-workflow.R`
+  script and (1) attaches basin characteristics / climatic drivers extracted elsewhere and (2) does some summarizing / wrangling needed before stats / visualization.

 - **`...-explore-graphs.R`** - Makes exploratory (i.e., not necessarily
   publication-quality) graphs of extracted SiZer information.
 Temporal granularity of source data is specified in file prefix (“seasonal” or “annual”).
-Note that these scripts expect that the corresponding `...-workflow.R` script has been run and its outputs are available for use in graphing.
+Note that these scripts expect that *both* the corresponding `...-workflow.R` script and the `stats-prep.R` script have been run and their outputs are in the correct (i.e., default) folders.

 - **`ordinations.R`** - Creates ordinations (e.g, PCoA, etc.) of basin
   characteristics and slope estimates of SiZer-identified time series